mastermind717/alx-higher_level_programming/0x08-python-more_classes/README.md

 0x08.
 Python - More Classes and Objects
-By Halima Iyke - Oginah
+By: Halima Iyke - Oginah
 Weight: 1
 In a nutshell...
 Auto QA review: 0.0/106 mandatory & 0.0/15 optional